 If you make and enjoy this recipe, please leave a rating below.
 And better yet – leave me a comment to tell me how you got on, or just say hi – I LOVE hearing from you.
 Follow me on Instagram, Facebook or Pinterest to see more of my everyday recipes and wellness tips.

-- Light drizzle of olive oil to cook in
+- light drizzle of extra virgin olive oil to cook in

 - 1 shallot minced (or white onion)

 - 1 teaspoon fresh ginger minced

 - 2 inch piece red chilli de-seeded, finely sliced

 - 1 teaspoon coriander powder

 - 2 teaspoons tamari gluten free soy sauce

 - juice of half a lime see notes